ibm-cds-labs/search-proxy/README.md

 # search-proxy

-A Bluemix app that when run, proxies any traffic arriving at `/search` to a Cloudant database.
+A Bluemix app that when run, proxies any traffic arriving at `/search` to a Cloudant search view.

 e.g.